bnmoch3/blog/_posts/2023-01-14-getting-started-tla.md

   a sequence of discrete steps.
   - step: a change from one state to the next, a pair of successive states
   - execution: a sequence of states
-  - state: assignment of values to variables
+  - state: an assignment of values to variables
   - behavior: a sequence of states.
 A behavior describes a potential history of the universe.
-- **State Machine** is described by:
+- A **State Machine** is described by:
   1. What the variables are
   2. Possible initial values of variables (all possible initial states)
   3. The relation between the state machine's values in the current state and